hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="centrifylogin"></a>
 # **CentrifyLogin**
-> void CentrifyLogin (CentrifyLoginRequest centrifyLoginRequest, string centrifyMountPath = null)
+> void CentrifyLogin (CentrifyLoginRequest centrifyLoginRequest, string centrifyMountPath = "centrify", TimeSpan? wrapTTL = null)

 Log in with a username and password.